Barca0412/Barca0412/README.md

 ### Hi there 👋
 I'm Fred , majoring in Economic Statistics.
-I'm interested in both empirical asset pricing in academia📕 and quantitative investment💴 in industry.
+I'm interested in both empirical asset pricing in academia📋 and quantitative investment📈 in industry.

 ![](https://github-readme-stats.vercel.app/api?username=Barca0412)